ropensci/roweb3/content/blog/2021-05-21-ropensci-news-digest-may-2021/index.md

 * [Set Up Your Package to Foster a Community - Community Call Summary](/blog/2021/04/28/commcall-pkg-community) by Sina Rüeger, Maëlle Salmon, Hugo Gruson, Steffi LaZerte, Mark Padgham.
 Summary of the Community Call on Setting Up Your Package to Foster a Community.

-* [rOpenSci News Digest, May 2021](/blog/2021/05/21/ropensci-news-digest-may-2021) by The rOpenSci Team. keywords from the content.
+* [rOpenSci News Digest, May 2021](/blog/2021/05/21/ropensci-news-digest-may-2021) by The rOpenSci Team. social co-working, R-universe, rOpenSci at useR!
+2021, new packages and package news.

 ## Citations